 Petrovic, though, can see trouble ahead.
 Anegada’s big sisters have seen conch steadily declining due to overfishing.
 “While conch still exist, and in good numbers in a few places, overall the populations are not near historical levels,” he says.
 This could be due to overharvesting of juvenile breeding conch—which, providentially, can be identified by their shells.
 “The shell size and shape provides clues to the age of the conch,” says Petrovic, and could help reconstruct the condition of ancient populations.

 Scientific research could crack open more mysteries.
 According to Gore, due to ocean acidification resulting from climate change, conch are suspected not to be growing as large as they used to.
 An 800-year-old conch pile could prove invaluable in determining just how much they’re shrinking, serving as “a key concept to natural resource management—using scientific fact, not opinions, to make decisions to better protect any such resources.
 In some ways, unravelling some of the history…would actually help us understand the past to better prepare for the future.”
-In other words, we may not know how best to save the conch—which have been historically been nearly as inaccessible to scientists as they have been to tourists—until their graveyard gives up more of its secrets.
+In other words, we may not know how best to save the conch—which have historically been nearly as inaccessible to scientists as they have been to tourists—until their graveyard gives up more of its secrets.